Why is my car’s battery terminal corroded?

 Flooded lead-acid batteries, however, are much more likely to corrode.
 In this system, the electrolyte isn’t contained in the same way, meaning it can “jump” out of the battery if you’re not careful while adding water.

-If you put too much water in your battery, the chances of corrosion increase drastically.
-Overfilling can enable the electrolyte to leak out of the battery’s vents and come into contact with the terminals, thus causing corrosion.
+If there’s too much water in your battery, the chances of corrosion increase drastically.
+Overfilling the battery can cause the electrolyte fluid to leak out of the battery’s vents and come into contact with the terminals, thus causing corrosion.

 When a battery is overcharged, it heats up.
-This can cause the electrolyte inside the battery to become “jumpy,” meaning it becomes high on kinetic energy and its volume increases.
-This can cause the electrolyte to overflow out of the vents or sneak out of any cracks caused by age.
+This can cause the electrolyte inside the battery to become “jumpy,” or high on kinetic energy, and increase their volume.
+This, in turn, often causes the electrolyte to overflow out of the vents or sneak out of any cracks caused by age.

-If you suspect that your battery may have terminal corrosion, have the vehicle inspected by a professional technician at V&F. Our expert mechanics use latest diagnostic equipment, and high-quality CARQUEST auto parts, to make sure we get the job done right.
-Plus, our auto repair services are backed by an industry-leading 3 year / 36,000-mile warranty on parts and labor.
+If you suspect that your battery may have battery corrosion, have the vehicle inspected by a professional technician at V&F. Our expert mechanics use the latest diagnostic equipment, and high-quality CARQUEST auto parts, to make sure we get the job done right.
+Plus, our auto repair services are backed by an industry-leading 3-year / 36,000-mile warranty on parts and labor.
 Call us today at (413) 314-2280 or schedule an appointment online.

 This article was originally published in 2019, and has been updated.